 - Plans for the site started in 2017, site was formerly used for winter shelter site.

 - Alpha Project approached the community proactively providing how the surrounding neighborhood would benefit from the presence of a new shelter nearby – including cleaner streets with free street clean up, more local resources for businesses, and workforce training opportunities.

 - School nearby (Monarch School) already has families experiencing homelessness and was familiar with need for shelter

-- Alpha Project develops a neighborhood plan, stood up a community advisory group (BID, community groups) – meeting monthly with various city stakeholders and groups, and housing commission (SDHC) has a hotline for any neighborhood issues that should arise
+- Alpha Project developed a neighborhood plan, stood up a community advisory group (BID, community groups) – meeting monthly with various city stakeholders and groups, and housing commission (SDHC) has a hotline for any neighborhood issues that should arise.

 |Cost Per Bed*||$19k/year||$52.50/bed/night blended rate based on range of $46-59/bed/night, varies based on intensity of case management required on-site.|